skidiKidiKaka/stonepath-ai-hub/README.md

 **Edit a file directly in GitHub**

-- Navigate to the desired file(s).
+- Navigate to the desired file.
 - Click the "Edit" button (pencil icon) at the top right of the file view.
 - Make your changes and commit the changes.